-I. ELIGIBILITY REQUIREMENTS
+I. ELIGIBILITY

-- A. Applying organization must be located within the Episcopal Diocese of Dallas. - B. An organization must be either: - 1) an Episcopal church, school or program; or 2) other charitable not-for-profit organization whose submitted program or project is consistent with the Christian ministry and missions of the Episcopal Foundation of Dallas and the Episcopal Diocese of Dallas. - C. Applying organization must submit proof of tax-exempt status. - D. Applying organization must submit a completed application by the application deadline.
-Organizations that have applied previously are still required to submit a complete application. - E. Organizations that received funding from the Foundation in a prior year must submit a brief, final, written report detailing the use of funds and results of the program/project by the application deadline in order for a new application to be considered.
+- A. Applying organizations must be located and serve in the same geographic area as the Episcopal Diocese of Dallas which includes a 25 county area in North Texas. - B. Applying organization must be either an Episcopal church, school, mission, or program; or a charitable not-for-profit organization whose submitted program or project is consistent with the Christian ministry and missions of the Episcopal Foundation of Dallas and the Episcopal Diocese of Dallas. - C. Applying organization must submit proof of tax-exempt status. - D. Organizations that receive funding from the Foundation must submit a brief, written Grant Report detailing the use of funds and results of the program/project.
+Failure to submit a Grant Report may preclude past recipients from future awards.